dsci445-csu/project-3/README.md

   - Non-numeric or non-performance variables, such as Player, name, team, and awards, are removed before modeling.

 ### Prediction Target Definition
-To model *next-season* perfomance:
-  - Data is sorted by player and year.
-  - A new variable, 'WAR_next', is created using a one-year lead of WAR.
-  - This allows current-season statistics to predict WAR in the following season.

-## Data Description

-### Time Frame
-  - **Training Data:** 2020-2024 MLB season
-  - **Out-of-sample evaluation:** 2025 MLB season

-### Structure
-  - Each observation represents a single player-season.
-  - The response variable is **WAR**
-  - Predictor variables come from batting statistics, including offensive and performance-related statistics (plate appearances, batting metrics, etc)
-  - Non-numeric or non-performance variables, such as Player, name, team, and awards, are removed before modeling.

-### Prediction Target Definition
 To model *next-season* performance:
   - Data is sorted by player and year.
   - A new variable, 'WAR_next', is created using a one-year lead of WAR.
+This constructed variable serves as the response variable in all models.
   - This allows current-season statistics to predict WAR in the following season.

 ## Methodology